 Who doesn’t love a nice hot drink to thaw out those frozen eyelashes and pink up your cheeks?

-Here’s a hot apple cider that’s whole, unprocessed and full of the fiber and enzymes that usually get stripped away during the pasteurization process of most store-bought apple juices.
+Here’s a hot apple cider that’s whole, unprocessed and full of the fibre and enzymes that usually get stripped away during the pasteurization process of most store-bought apple juices.

 Even if you do juice your own apples to make cider, you’re missing out on the benefit of fibre – which is particularly good for you in the colder months.
 It helps slow the uptake of sugars so your insulin doesn’t spike (when your insulin skyrockets it gets turned into fat, and most commonly, belly fat).